nofaceinbook/XPLNEDSF/README.md

 However, this is enough to change the height of vertices in a specified area.
 This is demonstrated by the script dsfVertexTool.py.

+An other useful example is the export of a kml file of an are given by S,N,W,E coordinates of a dsf-file.
+You can view the it very good e.g. with google earth.

 Work in progress....